natureblocks/open-impact-standards/README.md

 __Notes for psuedocode interpretation:__
 - Capitalized value types indicate object types or enumeration types that are defined by this specification (e.g. `parties: [Party]` indicates that the `parties` array can only contain objects of type `Party`).
-- Some field types indicate a specific field from another object that must exist within the schema (e.g. `node_id: Node.meta.id` indicates that the `node_id` field must reference the `id` field of an existing `Node` object).
+- Some field types indicate a specific field from another object that must exist within the schema (e.g. `node_id: StateNode.meta.id` indicates that the `node_id` field must reference the `id` field of an existing `StateNode` object).
 - `?` indicates an optional field.
 - `|` can be read as "or", and is used to indicate that a field, array, or json object can contain a more than one type of object.
 - `//` indicates an inline code comment.